ucsb-cs148-s21/1pm-t6-ucsb-poll/team/LEARNING.md

 ## Individual plans:
 - Daniel Shamtob: In week 3, I'm going to go through a React tutorial and refresh knowledge on Auth0 authentication.
 In week 4, I'll go through a Node.js tutorial.
-- Jasun: In week 3, I'll do a short introduction to HTML, CSS, and Javascript, and I'll learn about react through a tutorial.
-In week 4, I'll learn about Firebase and Node.js and how they work together.
+- Jasun: In week 3, I'll do a short introduction to HTML, CSS, and Javascript.
+Then I'll focus on Firebase and Node.js.
+In week 4, I'll learn about React to gain some sort of baseline for the front end.
 - Zhengying: In week 3, I'll review my labs and homewrok in CS 156 to learn about react and node.js.
 In week 4, I'll learn about databases and Node.js.
 - TT: In week 3, I'll work through a tutorial on databases and learn the basics of node.js.
 In week 4, I will try to connect the database knowledge with my current knowledge of the frontend.
 - Daniel Lohn: In week 3, I'll look at react and node.js tutorials.
 In week 4, I'll continue to learn about react.